Cournot's principle for measure-theoretic probability: Introduction

 \section{Introduction}

-Cournot's principle states that a typical event (i.e., an event with probability very close to $1$) singled out in advance occurs nearly certainly in a single trial of an experiment.
+The problem of relating the mathematics of probability theory to the empirical world of experiments has been debated for centuries.
+One of the oldest solutions proposed for this problem is a principle that states that an event with probability close to 1 (which a mathematical property) nearly certainly occurs in a single trial of an experiment (which is an empirical property).
+This principle is now called \tit{Cournot' principle}.
+Cournot's principle, and in particular a version of it suited to measure-theoretic probability, is the subject of this paper.

-This principle was first formulated by Jacob Bernoulli in his \tit{Ars Conjectandi} (1713) to derive the correspondence between the probability and the relative frequency of an event.
-However, Augustin Cournot seems to have been the first to say explicitly (1843) that the whole empirical meaning of classical probability derives from this principle.
-In the first half of the 20th century Borel, L{\'e}vy, and Kolmogorov all subscribed to Cournot's principle.
-See \cite{shafer1} for an extensive presentation of Cournot's principle and of its history.
+Let us shortly recall the long history of Cournot's principle\footnote{The name Cournot's principle appears for the fist time after the Second World War \cite{shafer1}, so that most authors who mention it do not use this name.}.
+This principle was first formulated by Jacob Bernoulli in his \tit{Ars Conjectandi} (1713), to explain the correspondence between the probability and the relative frequency of an event.
+However, Augustin Cournot seems to have been the first to say explicitly that the whole empirical predictive power of classical probability derives from this principle (1843).
+Paul L{\'e}vy expressed the thesis that Cournot's principle is probability's only bridge to reality. \'Emile Borel called it ``the only law of chance'' (1940).
+In 1933 Kolmogorov proposed a version of the principle more suitable for measure-theoretic probability.
+See \cite{shafer1, shafer2007cournot} for an extensive presentation of Cournot's principle and of its history until the first half of the twentieth century.
+A notion closely related to Cournot's principle is that of \tit{typicality}\footnote{We recall that an event of a probability space is said to be \tit{typical} if its probability is close to $1$.}.
+In recent years, the role of typicality and Cournot's principle in statistical, quantum, and Bohmian mechanics has been studied by various authors, for example: \cite{galvan:4, seldonboltz, goldstein2012typicality, allori2020statistical, maudlin2020grammar, durr2021typicality, lazarovici2023typicality}.